Turkish lira falls further as Erdogan stands firm on rates

 ANKARA, Turkey (AP) — The beleaguered Turkish currency reached another record low against the U.S. dollar Monday, a day after President Recep Tayyip Erdogan stood firm on his policy to lower interest rates despite rising consumer prices and slammed business groups that called for a change of course.

-The lira tumbled to an all-time low of 17.70 against the dollar — more than 7% weaker from Friday’s close.
-The Turkish currency has depreciated by more than 55% against the dollar since the start of the year.
+The lira tumbled to an all-time low of 18.25 against the dollar — some 10% weaker from Friday’s close.
+The Turkish currency has depreciated by nearly 60% against the dollar since the start of the year.